spliffli/news-trading-analyzer/docs/index-en.md

 This can be achieved by using an EMA (exponential moving average).
 Moving averages are used in technical analysis by applying them to price data.

 There are different types of moving averages:

 - SMA (Simple Moving Average) is a commonly used technical indicator in forex trading that calculates the average price of an asset over a specific period of time.
 It is called "simple" because it gives equal weight to each data point in the calculation.
 Traders use SMAs to identify trends and potential entry and exit points for trades.
 - EMA (Exponential Moving Average) is also a commonly used technical indicator in forex trading that calculates the average price of an asset over a specific period of time.
 However, unlike the SMA, the EMA gives more weight to recent price data points, making it more sensitive to recent price changes.
 This means that the EMA may respond more quickly to changes in the market compared to the SMA.
 As a result, traders often use EMAs for shorter-term trading strategies, while SMAs are typically used for longer-term analysis.
+- Both types have an input called the 'period' which specifies how many previous data points back it uses in its calculation.
+For example, an SMA or EMA with a period of 10 would look at the past 10 data points (e.g. the last 10 price levels for technical analysis, or in our case the c_3 scores for the last 10 releases for each trigger)

+Here is a video which shows the difference between SMAs & EMAs:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Ijheqz9OHZU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Although EMAs are commonly used for price analysis, I will instead be applying it to the correlation scores for each trigger.
+Although EMAs are commonly used for price analysis (Like in the video above), I will instead be applying it to the correlation scores for each trigger.
 This will make the correlation score more sensitive to recent events and should better reflect how the indicator has performed recently.

 Beyond that, the creator of the haawks news trader program also told me he can modify his program to accept triggers from a database.
 That would mean this can be fully automated.
 The current workflow is to generate a weekly pdf report with the recommended triggers, and then manually input them into his program.
 However, with a database this could be done automatically.